Henry and Hetty vacuum cleaners rated

 KeyMember Content

-Browse all of our Numatic vacuum cleaner reviews.
+See all our Numatic vacuum cleaner reviews.

 How much do Henry and Hetty vacuum cleaners cost?

-On average, people pay £103 for a Numatic vacuum cleaner, which makes them one of the best value brands around.
+On average, people pay £115 for a Numatic vacuum cleaner, which makes them one of the best-value brands around.

+In 2017, Numatic launched its first cordless vacuum, the Numatic Henry HVB160.
+This is pricier than other Henry vacs at around £299.
+However, it's the only bagged cordless vacuum and therefore has a much larger capacity than other cordless options.
+Plus, it has replaceable batteries so you'll never get caught short during cleaning.
+See our Henry cordless vacuum review for our full verdict.